Skip to main content

 His demands escalated from lingerie to sex toys and watching porn or openly ogling porn performers and porn stores he followed on Instagram.

-I left at least a dozen times but came back because he apologized, his gentle nature resurfaced and I believed that “ugly” phase was over…only to find we picked up where we left off.
+I left at least a dozen times.
+But I came back because he apologized, and his gentle nature resurfaced.
+I believed that ‘ugly’ phase was over.
+But each time, we picked up right where we left off.

 The day I discovered his secret